We're a place where young people who are going through a tough time can get support.

 headspace Wagga Wagga Youth Reference Group

 We are a friendly group of young people from the local area, aged between 16 and 25 years old.
-We all strive to provide a safe and friendly group for people to join, have fun, and help work towards a common interest of promoting Youth Mental Health.
+We all strive to provide a safe and friendly group for people to join, have fun, and help work towards a common interest of promoting youth mental health.
 Being a member of the YRG is a voluntary role that offers you an opportunity to have your say and improve health services for young people in your community.
 YRG members gain valued skills and experience.
-Although we discuss important things, our meetings are casual and food is provided (and more often than not, there is cake!).
+Although we discuss important things, our meetings are casual and food is provided.

 As a group we aim to:

 - Provide input about things that matter to young people

 - Ensure that headspace Wagga Wagga is providing youth friendly services

 - Provide feedback and evaluations of the staff and services

 - Support the promotion of headspace programs and key messages

 - Be active in the community in raising awareness about youth mental health

 - Develop community events and promotions